chrizzTs/Who-U/README.md

 **General configuration**

 The app uses `openfb.js`.
 This is a microlibrary which integrates Javascript applications with Facebook.
 It was downloaded from https://github.com/ccoenraets/OpenFB.
-Therefor the Facebook SDK is not needed.
+Therefore the Facebook SDK is not needed.

 To start openFB and initialize the connection of the app with Facebook, the following line is added at the beginning of the Module 'Starter' in the .config to start directly when the app opens.